alexdjulin/LiveLinkFace-CSV-Retarget-For-Motionbuilder/README.md

-# Live Link Face to Unreal MataHuman
+# Live Link Face to Unreal MetaHuman
 *Retarget facial animations recorded with the Live Link Face app onto an Unreal MetaHuman character, using MotionBuilder and Python.*

 ## Description